A Modern Aboriginal Artist - Chern'ee Sutton

 Chern'ee entered her first art competition at 13 years of age and won first place in the open category and has been painting madly ever since exhibiting her artworks at Queensland's Parliament House and selling to collectors from around the world all whilst still at school.

-Now at 22 years of age, the highlights of Chern'ee's career are below.
-A downloadable PDF File of all of Chern'ee's achievements can be downloaded here.
+Now at 23 years of age, a few of the highlights of Chern'ee's career are below.

 - Guest speaker at the official launch of the Australian Defence Force’s new Reconciliation Action Plan which features my artwork at the Australian War Memorial in Canberra.